diegocorvalanc/tamagotchii/README.md

 # tamagotchii
-The idea it's create a tamagotchi with the help of github copilot 🤖
+The idea it's create a tamagotchi with the help of github copilot 🤖 to test its